 Ms Myriam Solis

-I made my undergraduate degree in Plant Biotechnology engineer at University of Concepcion, Chile and I worked in the Forest Pathology lab since 2012.
-My honours project was in Fungicide resistance of Botrytis cinerea in forest nurseries and the relation with the genotypes (population) and fitness of the pathogen.
-At the same time I worked in University of Chile in the same topic in grape crops.
-After my undergraduate I was research assistant in a project of endophytes microorganisms with potential application in Biocontrol programs where I collaborated in the monitoring of disease in forestry nurseries.
+I made my undergraduate degree in Plant Biotechnology at University of Concepcion, Chile and I worked in the Forest Pathology lab since 2012.
+My honours project was in fungicide resistance of Botrytis cinerea in Eucalyptus nurseries and its relation with the aggressiveness of the pathogen.
+At the same time I worked in University of Chile in the same topic in blueberries and grapes nurseries.
+After my undergraduate I was research assistant in a project of endophytes microorganisms in Eucalyptus.
 In my MSc in biochemistry and bioinformatics, I worked in strategies of transcriptome assembly of Eucalyptus spp. under cold stress and studied proteins involved in the process.
-In my MSc I learned programing languages, R and Python, and I participated in a social program that taught Python in public schools.
-Now I would like to vinculate both areas (plant pathology and bioinformatics) in my PhD project.
-For this, I will be investigating about Teratosphaeria destructans, an important leaf fungal pathogen in Eucalypt plantations.
+I learned programing languages, R and Python, and I participated in a social program that taught Python in public schools.
+Now, I would like to mix both areas (plant pathology and bioinformatics) in my PhD project.
+For this, I will be investigating about Teratosphaeria destructans, an important leaf fungal pathogen in Eucalyptus plantations.
 For me, this project is a big challenge and a great opportunity to contribute in the study of the biological interactions in this pathosystem.